leadcentaur/axer/README.md

 </p>

 ## Basic Usage
 You pass in a list of domains as input.
-The tool will then attempt to perform a DNS zone transfer on each domain in the list.
+The tool will then attempt to perform DNS zone transfer's for each domain in the list.
 If sucessful, it will dump to the screen.